drumfloo/calculatorapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

+First app using Angular and TS.
+Feel free to use it or modify/extend it.
+Maybe i find time to bring it to Angular 16.
+Its very basic an was needed because of missing system-calculator on Windows.
+(Microsoft forces a connection to a microsoft server just for starting the calculator app.
+Network regulations doesnt allow this in some of my usecases.)

+If time allows, i do a makeover to bring all functionalitys a regular calculator needs and do some eye-candy.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.